 Interestingly, his tomb is also different from tombs of his predecessors.

-Without going into too much detail, Cem ruled for a very brief period of time in 1481.
+Without going into too many details, Cem ruled for a very brief period of time, in 1481.
 He was Fatih Sultan Mehmed’s third son.

-After Mehmed’s death, him and his half-brother Bayezid engaged in power struggle for the throne of the empire.
-Thus, shortly after Mehmed’s death, Bayezid ruled as a sultan in Istanbul and Cem ruled in Bursa for one month, as the Sultan of Anatolia.
+After Mehmed’s death, Cem and his half-brother Bayezid engaged in power struggle for the throne of the empire.
+Thus, shortly after Mehmed’s death, Bayezid ruled in Istanbul and Cem ruled in Bursa for one month, as the Sultan of Anatolia.

 As you can see in the photos, it’s a magnificently decorated mausoleum.

 Together with the mosque, the Muradiye Madrasa forms the Muradiye Complex.
 At the time of its construction, this madrasa was the most famous educational institution within the Ottoman empire.
 Many famous scientists taught there and it produced many famous scientists of that era.

 It’s a classical example of the early Ottoman architecture, with Seljuk elements.